MurhafSousli/ngx-sharebuttons/README.md

 by default the share buttons will get the meta tags from the page head, leave them empty unless:

-  1. The meta tags aren't set properly.
+* The meta tags aren't set properly.
-  2. if your using multiple instances of share-buttons, ex: a share button instance foreach post in a blog page
+* If you are using multiple instances of share-buttons, ex: a share button instance foreach post in a blog page

 ```
   @Input() title;